VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

   * Finds the optimum number of components to explain the maximum variance in the data
   * Useful for high dimensions of features (e.g., 1909 metabolites)
   * Useful for simplifying complex data when there are high levels of multicollinearity

+    *A new dataframe was created using the principle components to explain 95% of the variance, and this dataframe was used in the remaining tests and stored as a CSV.*
 * #### Partial Least Squares - Discriminant Analysis (PLS-DA)
 * #### Logistic Regression
 ### Visualisation Techniques